Melmerby, Cumbria

-Melmerby is a village and civil parish in the Eden district, in the county of Cumbria, England.
+Melmerby is a village and civil parish in Cumbria, England.
 It is a small village with a population of around 200.
-The village is 9 miles to the east of Penrith, a thriving community with immediate access to Junction 40 of the M6 motorway and a main line railway station serving London, Manchester, Edinburgh and Glasgow.
-Surrounded by countryside it sits between the North Pennines with its highest point, Cross Fell to the east and the World Heritage Lake District National Park 10 miles to the west.
+The village is 9 miles to the east of Penrith, which is a thriving community with immediate access to Junction 40 of the M6 motorway and a main-line railway station serving London, Manchester, Edinburgh and Glasgow.
+Surrounded by verdant countryside, Melmerby sits between the North Pennines with its highest point Cross Fell to the east, and the World Heritage Lake District National Park 10 miles to the west.
 The River Eden is bridged about 4 mi away at Langwathby, and Long Meg and Her Daughters, the 3,500-year-old stone circle – the second largest in the country – is nearby at Little Salkeld.
 In 1931 the parish had a population of 175.

 Governance

 On 1 April 1934 the parish was merged into Ousby, on 1 April 2019 Melmerby became a separate parish again.